 Ever wish you had your own personal hairstylist at your beck and call, ready to offer expertise on all your pressing hair dilemmas?
 We did, too, hence our Ask a Hairstylist series featuring celebrity hair guru Mark Townsend.
 (He’s responsible for the Olsens’ iconic tresses; coifs their younger sister, Elizabeth; and styles the strands of Dakota Johnson, Shay Mitchell, and others.
 Oh, and he’s Dove’s celebrity hair pro.)
 In this series, Townsend offers up the next best thing to a 24/7 hairstylist: a seasoned pro willing to answer all your burning (not literally… we hope) hair questions.

 For this month’s column, we had one thing on the mind: sexy lobs.
-This trending haircut doesn’t seem to be going away anytime soon, with a new celebrity going for the chop every week.
-However, will the cut work for your unique face shape?
-How do we ensure we don’t leave the salon saying, "Help, I regret my lob?"
+This trending haircut doesn’t seem to be going away anytime soon.
+But will the cut work for your unique face shape?
+How do we ensure we don’t leave the salon with regret?
 We asked him to explain it all from a hairstylist’s perspective.
 Keep scrolling to see his answer.

 Hi, Byrdie readers!

 The great thing about lobs is that they work universally on all face shapes.
 You simply have to customize it to fit your particular visage.
 For example, if your face is on the longer side, adding some fringe is going to soften up your features, which will work best for you.

 Since lobs are so versatile, I wouldn’t discourage any woman from getting one based on her face shape.
 Like I said before, you can customize your lob to fit your needs.
 But texture is another story.
 If you have fine, thinner hair, opt for a blunt lob.
 Your locks will look thicker than ever, and blunt is super chic.

 Confidence is the only thing that’s universally flattering, but I would say that collarbone-grazing lobs look gorgeous on nearly everyone.
 One of the most beautiful parts of a woman’s body is her décolletage, so why not highlight it by having your locks cascade right above it?